hthighway/scripts/plexdrive/README.md

+# Various Plexdrive related scripts
+Questions and comments can be posted in Issues section.
+If you find scripts usefull consider the following link: https://paypal.me/pwhdesigns

 These systemd files will lauch plexdrive and then create a UNIONFS merging a local and remote folder

 See https://github.com/dweidenfeld/plexdrive for instructions on how to initally setup PLEXDRIVE